zhou-dong/elevator-control-system/README.md

-# Elevator Control System (Mesosphere Distributed Applications Engineer Challenge)
+# Elevator Control System

+Mesosphere Distributed Applications Engineer Challenge

+## Whole Structure

-At first, I don't want to let the "Control center" to control every step of elevator.
+At first, I don't want to let the "Central Control System" to control every step of the elevators.
+Each elevator should have it's own way to traversal among the floors.

-I want to let elevator

-After a pickup request sent to control system, the control system will ask every elevator who is the nearest one to the pickup floor.
+After control system received a pickup request, control system will ask all elevators the distance away from pickup floor.
+Every elevator will compute a distance away from pickup floor by itself, then response the result to control system.
+Finally control system will choose the nearest elevator to pickup passenger.

+## Data Structures, Algorithms and Design Patterns

+- Data Structure: TreeSet
+- Algorithms: SCAN
+- Design patterns:
+	- Observer Design Pattern
+		- Not typical Observer Pattern, Just part of it.
+		- Elevator will send step() notification after every step.
+	- Strategy Design Pattern
+		- Future work for easier change SCAN algorithm to others.

-## Implement SCAN algorithm:
+## Implement SCAN algorithm

-### Data structure: Two TreeSet(Objects are stored in a sorted and ascending order)
+#### Data structure: Two TreeSet(Objects are stored in a sorted and ascending order)

 - up-stop-floors(TreeSet): All the floors which elevator will stopped during ascent.
 - down-stop-floors(TreeSet): All the floors which elevator will stopped during descent.

-### Compute the distance from elevator to pickup floor:
+#### Compute the distance from elevator to pickup floor:

 1. Elevator is IDLE :
 	- Math.abs(currentFloor - pickupFloor) ;